 How to keep in touch with loved ones from a distance

-It’s a question that comes up more and more often among expatriate families and those living far away: how can I share photos securely from a distance?
-If you’re one of those expatriate families looking for a private platform to keep in touch with loved ones and distant family, there are online services that make it possible– intelligently and without risking your privacy.
+It’s a question that comes up more and more among expatriate and distant families: how to share photos remotely and securely?
+If this is your case, and you’re one of those expatriate families looking for a private platform to keep in touch with your loved ones and distant family, you should know that there are online services that make it possible, intelligently and without risking your privacy.

-One example is the Blogexpatriation.com website, which enables expat families to share photos online, much more securely than social networks.
-The principle is simple: you create your own photo and video space (a sort of personalized logbook that friends and family can comment on) and invite your friends and family to connect to your expat blog.
+One example is the Blogexpatriation.com website, which enables expat families to share photos online, in a much more secure way than social networks.
+The principle is simple: you create your own photo and video space (a sort of personalized logbook that family and friends can comment on) and invite your friends and family to connect to your expat blog.
 Without a personal invitation and password, it’s impossible to know that your space exists.
-The service’s designers (a young family, also expatriates) thought of everything when creating the service, but above all to offer a trustworthy service, with no advertising or use of user data, as is the case with Facebook.
+The service’s designers (a young family, also expatriates) have thought of everything when creating the service, but above all to offer a trustworthy service, with no advertising or use of user data, as is the case with Facebook.

 As an expatriate, when our son was born, sharing his birth photos on Facebook was out of the question.
 So I created a private site, for our distant families, to share photo albums and videos with them”.
 Success was immediate, and the idea of developing a secure service for other families like his prompted him to create a 100% private sharing platform, without the drawbacks that can be found on social networks.